Let’s take a look at the basic effects of soy sauce and some recommended seasoning suggestions.

-The reason Kikkoman Soy Sauce is called an all-purpose seasoning is that it is a seasoning that can create new deliciousness when used not only in Japanese cuisine, but also to all kinds of dishes.
-Whether used in food preparation, during cooking, or as the finishing touch to a dish, soy sauce significantly improves the flavor of ingredients to create a new deliciousness at every cooking occasion.
+The reason Kikkoman Soy Sauce is called an all-purpose seasoning is that it is a seasoning that can create new deliciousness when used not only in Japanese cuisine, but also with various world cuisines and ingredients.
+Whether used in ingredient preparation, during cooking, or as the finishing touch to a dish, Kikkoman Soy Sauce brings out the flavor of ingredients to create a new deliciousness at every cooking occasion.

-Sashimi is dipped in soy sauce not only to add the flavor of soy sauce to the raw fish, but also to mask its odor.
+Sashimi is dipped in Kikkoman Soy Sauce not only to add the flavor of soy sauce to the raw fish, but also to mask its odor.

-Adding a drop of soy sauce to something sweet serves to bring out its sweetness: the original flavor of any ingredient is enhanced by adding soy sauce.
+Adding a drop of soy sauce to something sweet serves to bring out its sweetness even further: the original flavor of any ingredient is enhanced by adding Kikkoman Soy Sauce.

-Non-brewed soy sauce has an unpleasant taste and synthetic aroma that mask the true characteristics of food ingredients, and will not provide the nuances of flavor to finish a dish.
+Non-brewed soy sauce has an unpleasant taste and synthetic aroma that mask the true characteristics of food ingredients, and will not add the nuances of flavor that complete a dish.
 Whether added to a soup, stew, marinade, or dipping sauce, Kikkoman Soy Sauce can be used in many ways to provide a new flavor to your culinary creations.